rsilva4-zz/vending-machine/README.md

 }' 'http://localhost:8080/product/buy'
 ```

-The machine is initial load can be checked at Bootstrap.groovy.
+The machine initial load can be checked at Bootstrap.groovy.